-Hosted during New Orleans Entrepreneur Week, the JEDCO Challenge elevates opportunities for entrepreneurs by providing them with a platform in which to showcase their early-stage ventures and by uniting them with today’s local business leaders, establishing relationships that will provide access to direct capital, business resources and mentorship.
+The JEDCO Challenge, powered by Greater Lakeside Corporation, elevates opportunities for entrepreneurs by providing them with a platform in which to showcase their early-stage ventures and by uniting them with today’s local business leaders, establishing relationships that will provide access to direct capital, business resources and mentorship.
 Our up-and-coming innovators are the future of Jefferson Parish and we want to give them the tools to find success locally.

-Our sponsors have donated money, time, and in-kind services to ensure that the JEDCO Challenge has a positive impact on regional entrepreneurs and the Jefferson Parish community.
+JEDCO would like to extend a big thank you to all of the companies and organizations that supported the 2017 JEDCO Challenge.
+Our sponsors donated money, time, and in-kind services to ensure the JEDCO Challenge has a positive impact on regional entrepreneurs and the Jefferson Parish community.
 Please take a minute to look through the list of sponsors for the event.
 Their kindness gives us the chance to connect vision with opportunity.

 Idea Village, Jefferson Chamber of Commerce, Gillis, Ellis & Baker, Jefferson Parish, New Orleans BioInnovation Center, the LSBDC GNOR, Tulane University A.B.
 Freeman School of Business, Elmwood Business Association, Goldman Sachs 10,000 Small Businesses at Delgado Community College, Greater New Orleans, Inc., Xavier University, Lee Pryor, Urban League of Louisiana

-365 Connect, Ardyn Thriffiley & Associates, Carver, Darden, Koretzsky, Tessier, Finn, Blossman & Areaux, LLC, Biz New Orleans, Connect2Sell, Daul Insurance, First NBC Bank, Gillis, Ellis & Baker, Innovation Ochsner, Jefferson Chamber, LaPorte CPA’s and Business Advisors, Louisiana Small Business Development Center, Postlethwaite & Netterville, & Touchpoints Marketing & Advertising
+365 Connect, Ardyn Thriffiley & Associates, Carver, Darden, Koretzsky, Tessier, Finn, Blossman & Areaux, LLC, Biz New Orleans, Connect2Sell, Daul Insurance, Gillis, Ellis & Baker, Innovation Ochsner, Jefferson Chamber, LaPorte CPA’s and Business Advisors, Louisiana Small Business Development Center, Postlethwaite & Netterville, & Touchpoints Marketing & Advertising